senocular/scopeleaks/README.md

 # scopeleaks.js

 This small module allows for detecting if miscellaneous variables are being leaked into the global Javascript scope.
-It is useful to sanitize your scripts, both in __browser__ and __CommonJS__ environments.
+It is useful to sanitize your scripts, in __browser__, __CommonJS__, and __JavaScriptCore__ environments.

 # Setup